Barton Creek Square

 Barton Creek Square is an enclosed shopping mall located in southwest Austin, Texas in the United States, near the intersection of Texas State Highway Loop 1 and Texas State Highway Loop 360.
 The mall is eponymously named after Barton Creek, Texas.
-Anchor stores are Dillard's, JCPenney, Macy's, and Nordstrom, with a vacant one last occupied by Sears.
+Anchor stores are Dillard's, JCPenney, Macy's, and Nordstrom.
+There is one anchor tenant last occupied by Sears that is currently under development to become a Dick's House of Sport.